Skip to Main Content

 Using a PGD

 PGDs must only be used where there is no other suitable mechanism for the administration or supply of the medicine within the legislation.
-Careful consideration should be given to opportunities within the care pathway to use a prescription or a Patient Specific Direction and also consider the use of relevant HMR 2012 Schedule 17 or 223 exemptions.
+Careful consideration should be given to opportunities within the care pathway to use a prescription or a Patient Specific Direction (SPS page) and also consider the use of relevant HMR 2012 Schedule 17 or 223 exemptions.

 Scenarios when a PGD can be used